Detox is radical first step to reprogram my life . . . .

 The Pleasure Trap

 Many modern killers are diseases of excess: diabetes, heart disease, high blood pressure, stroke.
 Once upon a time, these were the ailments of the rich.
-Now, we can all partake, thanks to overindulgence in processed, fast, calorically dense, additive-laden, ultra-fatty, extra-salty and/or super-sweet foods.
+Now, we can all partake in ill health, thanks to overindulgence in processed, fast, calorically dense, additive-laden, ultra-fatty, extra-salty and/or super-sweet foods.
 For the sake of brevity, I’ll refer to it all as junk food.

 In a taped lecture, psychologist Douglas Lisle, co-author of a book called The Pleasure Trap, compares junk food cravings to addiction: Junk food tricks the brain into flushing the body with dopamine, the bliss chemical.
 If you eat enough junk, it throws your neural circuits out of whack, and you don’t get the same pleasure from healthy, unprocessed, whole, natural, plant-based foods.
 Eventually, as with any addictive drug, you need more junk to get the same high.